-Prerequisite: Digital Literacy, Introduction to Robotics, Algebra 1 This course gives students the opportunity to be creative with technology.
+This course gives students the opportunity to be creative with technology.
 The class offers a multidisciplinary approach to teaching the underlying principles of computation.
-The course will introduce students to the creative aspects of programming, abstractions, algorithms, the internet, cybersecurity, and much more!
-This course will give students the opportunity to use technology to address real-world problems and build relevant solutions.
-Together, these aspects of the course make up a rigorous and rich curriculum that aims to broaden the participation in computer science.
+The course will introduce students to the creative aspects of abstractions, algorithms, programming, the internet, cybersecurity, and much more!
+This course will give students the opportunity to use